 Herbal treatments are used by over 80% of rural communities worldwide to cure a variety of human problems.
 Medicinal plants play a crucial part in the production of allopathic pharmaceuticals.
-Many contemporary medications, including aspirin, digoxin, morphine, codeine, vinblastine, cocaine, emetine, ephedrine, vinocristine, and pilocarpine, have been extracted from plants (Abbasi et al., 2015).
+The plant kingdom has been the source of many modern pharmaceuticals, such as aspirin, digoxin, codeine, vinblastine, cocaine, emetine, ephedrine, vinocristine, and pilocarpine (Abbasi et al., 2015).
 The pharmaceutical industry's interest in medicinal plants has once again resurfaced after the latter half of the 20th century saw more advancements in synthetic chemistry over natural goods.
 They now view the sources of herbal plants as chemical scaffolds to produce pharmaceuticals.
 Approximately 70% of our medications are synthetic; natural chemicals derived from medicinal plants may be a safer alternative (Adedapo et al., 2009).